 The role of cannabidiol in anandamide-related improvement in alexithymia and health outcomes

-INVESTIGATORS: Erin Morgan, PhD
+INVESTIGATOR: Erin Morgan, PhD

 STUDY LOCATION: University of California, San Diego